 Mental models provide rough approximations to help illustrate a complex point.

-An alternate perspective on the internet is that calories don’t matter much, and hormones like insulin are what caused the problem.
+An alternate perspective on the internet is that counting calories don’t matter much, and hormonal imbalances (like insulin resistance) are what caused the problem by making people eat more and store it all as fat.
 Who is correct?
+Are they both right?

 Calories In, Calories Out

-If someone is gaining bodyfat, they must be in a calorie surplus.
+If someone is gaining bodyfat, they must have gotten into a calorie surplus.
 To lose bodyfat, they must sustain a deficit over time.
 This is a reality of physics.
 However, both of those simple variables have a lot of nuance and complexity.
 It is somewhat like telling someone that the secret to being rich is to spend less and make more.
-It is true, but not a complete strategy.
+It is technically true, but not a full strategy to actually make it happen.

 This is closer to an accurate diagram of your body’s metabolic system...
 As you can see, it is quite complex.
-Fixing and maintaining it usually requires more than a punchy one-line explanation or one single hormone.
+Fixing and maintaining it usually requires more than a punchy one-line explanation, or blaming one single hormone.
+And different people may have different issues or deficiencies!

-What we really need is a strategy for how both sides of that equation, and all the complex hormones and interactions, can be consistently managed.
-Modifying your rate of calories in and out is not trivial, as your body tries to keep them balanced and keep you alive.
+What we really need is a strategy for how to manage both sides of that equation (calorie burn and calorie intake), and all the complex hormones and interactions, can be consistently managed.
+Modifying your rate of calories in and out is not trivial, as your body tries to keep them balanced to keep you alive.
 Hormones and insulin levels will likely be involved as the physical mechanisms.

 In part 2, we will explore some of the common misconceptions that people about calories, and teach you how to stay in a deficit for achieing weight loss.

-While understanding that calories in vs calories out are an important part of the puzzle, being in a calorie deficit is only one of many things you need to manage in life in order to be successful.
+While understanding that calories in vs calories out are an important part of the puzzle, being in a calorie deficit is only one of many things you will need to manage in life in order to be successful.
 For example, drinking water and sleeping are essential, or you would literally die.
-As an extreme example, if you got into a calorie deficit but didn’t correctly drink water or sleep, then you would not get good results.
+As an extreme example, if you got into a calorie deficit but didn’t correctly drink water or didn’t sleep at night, then you would not get good results.

 The Health Score